 Contributed by on Oct 10, 2016

-Six hundred and seventeen readers love this post.
+Six hundred and eighteen readers love this post.

 DrinkWire is Liquor.com's showcase for the best articles, recipe and reviews from the web's top writers and bloggers.
 In this post, Drinking in America recaps RateBeer's list of the 20 lowest-rated beers, as chosen by their users.